Florian-cb/golden-glow/README.md

 Landing page idea for made-up product "Golden Glow".
 Theme is spray tan and body products.
 Site is responsive and compatible with all screen sizes.

-This project showcases my commitment to high professional standards in front-end web development, emphasizing both efficiency and compatibility.
+Built in less than two hours, this project showcases my commitment to high professional standards in front-end web development, emphasizing both efficiency and compatibility.
 I believe that productivity and time efficiency are crucial in the technology field.
 By achieving the same high-quality results and aesthetic appeal with less code and reduced development time, I help drive productivity and deliver long-term cost savings for the company.

 --- Code in Action ---